ENCCS/cmake-workshop/content/probing.rst

 In all cases, ``<LANG>`` can be one of ``CXX``, ``C`` or ``Fortran``.

-.. challenge:: Check that a compiler accepts a compiler flag
+.. exercise:: Check that a compiler accepts a compiler flag

    Compilers evolve: they add and/or remove flags and sometimes you will face the need to test whether some flags are available before using them in your